dniccum/nova-webhooks/README.md

 #### Customizing the Payload

-Additionally each trait provides a corresponding method to modify the payload that is sent with each webhook.
+Additionally, each trait provides a corresponding method to modify the payload that is sent with each webhook.
 See below for the name of the trait with the matching name of the method:

 | Trait             | Method                  |
 |-------------------|-------------------------|